-A super easy, 5-minute olive dip recipe with cream cheese that has everyone asking for seconds!
-Made with 3 simple ingredients, this easy appetizer can be made ahead of time so you don't have to stress on the day of your dinner party or picnic!
+A super easy, 5-min cream cheese olive dip recipe that has everyone asking for seconds!
+Made with 3 simple ingredients, this easy appetizer can be made ahead of time so you don't have to stress on the day of your dinner party or picnic.

 Why make this

-- It only takes 5 minutes to make: this creamy olive dip is perfect for an olive lover who is short on time.
+- This olive dip recipe with cream cheese only takes 5 minutes to make, perfect for an olive lover who is short on time.

 - Crudites/ sliced fresh veggies such as carrots and cucumbers

 - Ritz crackers